SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Most Common Appeal Mistakes:

-- Submitting Identical Information – Simply resubmitting your original application without new medical evidence or documentation guarantees another denial
+• Submitting Identical Information – Simply resubmitting an original application without new medical evidence or documentation often results in another denial.

 The Compounding Effect